 When you are serving as a fiduciary for your company’s retirement plan, it is critical to have processes and procedures in place.
 Having written documentation is critical to ensuring that even the smallest details will not be overlooked.
-One specific area the Department of Labor (DOL), continues to focus on is payroll processing and timing.
+One specific area the Department of Labor (DOL) continues to focus on is payroll processing and timing.

 Part of processing the payroll will be submitting contributions to your retirement plan provider.
-After you submit your contribution file, you should monitor your company bank account to ensure withdrawals of the amounts submitted have taken place.
+After you submit your contribution file, you should monitor your company bank account to ensure the withdrawals of the amounts submitted have taken place.
 In addition, you should be receiving monthly statements from your custodian.
 Your custodial statement should be reviewed to ensure the deposit matches your bank account.
 Any errors in amounts or missing deposits or withdrawals should be reported immediately to your providers.

-If your plan is small, under 100 lives, generally the DOL will allow you a safe harbor of 7 business days after your payroll date to deposit the contributions.
+If your plan is small, under 100 lives, generally the DOL will allow you a safe harbor of 7 business days after your payroll date to complete payroll processing and deposit the contributions.
 For larger plans, they can hold you to a higher standard.
 If you typically make those deposits within 4 business days but then fail to do so until 6 or 7 business days, you may be considered in violation.
 The best practice is to review your timing and be very consistent with your deposits.

-If you feel one or more of your company’s payroll submissions have been late, there are correction programs in place to correct this type of violation.
+If you feel one or more of your company’s payroll processing submissions have been late, there are correction programs in place to correct this type of violation.
 Most corrections involve calculating earnings on those deposits and depositing them into the participant accounts in the retirement plan.
 Additional filings may be due to the IRS and DOL as well.